yayahjb/neartree/NearTree/README_NearTree.txt

    of the probe point.
 The vectors themselves are not copied into the result vector.
 If the parameter resetcount is true (non zero) the result vector is cleared before the search.
 A CVector result vector of the matching object pointers is returned if objs is not NULL.
-Aternatives the forms CNearTreeFindTreeInSphere, CNearTreeFindTreeOutSphere, CNearTreeFindTreeInAnnulus, CNearTreeFindKTreeNearest, CNearTreeFindKTreeFarthest can be used to obtain CNearTrees rather than
+Aternatively the forms CNearTreeFindTreeInSphere, CNearTreeFindTreeOutSphere, CNearTreeFindTreeInAnnulus, CNearTreeFindKTreeNearest, CNearTreeFindKTreeFarthest can be used to obtain CNearTrees rather than